chrisbvrns/MCA-2022/README.md

 ### Challenges Faced

 One of the challenges I found was finding notated data directly from produced from the artist himself.
 As mentioned above, I could only really find sheet music from cover artists.
 Another challenge with working with curated data (particularly in my case) is copyright.
 As some of Porter's catalogue is licensed under Sony, there may be copyright issues in relation to using his music.
 This is something I acknowledge for this project as it is beign used for being educational purposes only - however if it were to be used outside of education (i.e. distributing to the public), I understand that there would be copyright implications I would have to bypass in order for this to be possible.

+## Week 2 - Notation

+For this weeks task, I have decided to transcribe a Piano arrangement of Porter Robinson's "Language" - covered by Evan Duffy.